AhmedAminIV/KodeKloud_Terraform/Level 1/14-iam-user/description.md

 # Task: Create an IAM User using Terraform

+For this task, create an IAM user named iamuser_rose using terraform.

 This folder contains Terraform code to **Create an IAM User using Terraform**.

 ## Files